 What sort of bikes do you have?

 When it comes to hiring a bike for the rail trail, you'll hear a lot about who has most comfortable this and most high-tech that.
 But not from us.
-Sure, our bikes are made by GIANT - the world's leading bike manufacturer, and, yes, they've got a comfort saddle and wide range of gears for easy riding, plus a light-weight aluminium frame and front suspension to make the trip easier.
+Sure, our bikes are made by GIANT and AVANTI - two of the world's leading bike manufacturers, and, yes, they've got a comfort saddle and wide range of gears for easy riding, plus a light-weight aluminium frame and front suspension to make the trip easier.
 But, at the end of the day, they're bikes.
-Not arm-chairs, loungers or beanbags.
-They're bikes.
+Not arm-chairs, loungers or bean bags.
+Bikes.
 Handlebars, a frame, two wheels, and something to make them go round.
-Because whatever else you put on a bike, we still reckon the part that matters the most is the part between the saddle and the pedals.
-Yep - it's you.
+Because whatever else you put on a bike, we still reckon the part that matters the most is the bit between the saddle and the pedals.

-BIke hire prices: adults bikes from $40 per day - includes helmet, gel seat and pannier.
+BIke hire prices: adults bikes from $45 PER DAY/$40 for multi day hire - includes helmet, gel seat and pannier.

 E-bikes $100 per day